 Most programs last five to seven years, and graduates are prepared to hold positions of leadership, perform research, and/or teach at the postsecondary level.
 In order to apply to a Ph.D. program in addictions counseling, students must hold a bachelor's and a master's degree.
 Some programs also require previous professional experience in the field of counseling.

 Ph.D. in Addictions Counseling

-As with most doctoral programs, the curriculum included in a Ph.D. program in addiction counseling is highly individualized based on each doctoral candidate's chosen field of study.
+As with most doctoral programs, the curriculum included in a Ph.D. program in addictions counseling is highly individualized and based on a student's particular area of interest.
 However, some common seminar courses might include:

 Popular Career Choices

-The majority of students who complete a Ph.D. program in a particular field go on to work in research or academia.
-Some additional choices available to graduates of a doctoral program in addiction counseling are listed below:
+The majority of students who complete a Ph.D. program make their careers in research and/or academia.
+Some additional choices available to graduates of a doctoral program in addictions counseling are listed below:

 - Counseling facility director

 - Addictions counseling professor